Current

 Jonathan Ho

-Jonathan is a research assistant in the Lee Lab studying Klebsiella pneumoniae using microbial GWAS and pangenome analyses to identify targets of interest.
-In his spare time, he enjoys playing volleyball and practicing piano. |
+Jonathan is a graduate student in the Lee Lab studying plasmids within Klebsiella pneumoniae.
+He aims to understand the distribution and dynamics of plasmids by using phylogenetics, comparative genomics, microbial GWAS.
+In his spare time, he enjoys playing volleyball, practicing piano, and |

 ![]() |